Social background: Martians behind eBay Social's tech

 eBay is a pioneer in ecommerce and a global marketplace leader that currently connects 182M active buyers and 32,000 sellers, operating in 190 markets worldwide.
 It’s a public company with $2.9 billion of revenue. eBay is in the Top 5 of the most popular online marketplaces worldwide in 2019, ranked by gross merchandise value, and in 2020 Top 10 rating of the world’s leading ecommerce companies by market cap.

-Leaping ahead, eBaymag, the next project with eBay that Martians jumped in two years later after starting eBay Bonus, was also launched in Russia.
+Leaping ahead, eBaymag, the next project with eBay that Martians jumped in two years later after starting eBay Bonus, was also launched for one local market only.
 Today this B2B service operates in 120 countries worldwide.

 Today’s cashback services is a highly competitive market with every second company to stimulate sales by bonuses and the infrastructure built on top of this—like cashback search engines, browser extensions, or financial services that combine multiple cashback offers in one option. eBay Bonus had appeared long before these trends and had to try and implement these things from the get-go.